-LLISWERRY RUNNERS - CLUB SAFETY POLICY (Revised 2017)
+LLISWERRY RUNNERS - CLUB SAFETY CODE (Revised Sep 2018)

 The club provides opportunities to train on roads, trail & track all year round.
 To maintain the club's excellent safety record, the coaching team place safety as highest priority in sesssion planning and selection of training routes.
 These are adapted & managed according to weather conditions e.g. ice and to avoid any specific risks e.g. road works.